 Since conducting his first television interview 25 years ago with the French resistance leader Daniel Cordier, Ivan Broadhead has traveled the world to file on issues relating to human rights and social justice, reporting and producing for public broadcasters including the ABC, BBC, NPR, RTHK and VOA.

-Among Broadhead's award-winning assignments, his 2008 Sydney Morning Herald investigation into the radioactive contamination of Enewetak atoll sparked global concern and provided evidence for a case before the International Court of Justice, while in 2009 he was the first non-Chinese journalist to be given privileged access by the Chinese Government to PLA peacekeeping operations in the Congo.
+Among Broadhead's award-winning assignments, his 2008 Sydney Morning Herald investigation into the radioactive contamination of Enewetak atoll sparked global concern and provided evidence for a case before the International Court of Justice, while in 2009 he was the first non-Chinese journalist to be granted privileged access by the Chinese Government to PLA peacekeeping operations in the Congo.
 That same year, his RTHK investigation into the crystal meth trade between China and South Africa won the HKCC gold medal for broadcast radio, revealed $500m in illicit revenues and saw Broadhead injured in an armed standoff.

 His South China Morning Post investigation into Australia Zoo's land use policy, and its impact on aboriginal communities, was recognised at the 2010 Amnesty International Human Rights Reporting Awards in the print feature category.
-His RTHK documentary, Kony and Us, was a joint-recipient of the 2012 Amnesty Award for broadcast radio.
+His RTHK documentary, Kony and Us, tracking the eponymous warlord across the DRC, Central African Republic and South Sudan, was a joint-recipient of the 2012 Amnesty Award for broadcast radio.